thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

  * selectors.

-Because the same concept underlies these different forms of conditional logic available in Puppet, we'll only cover the `if` statement in the tasks for this quest.
-Once you have a good understanding of how to implement `if` statements, we'll leave you with descriptions of the other forms and some notes on when you may find them useful.
+Because the same concept underlies these different forms of conditional logic available in Puppet, I'll only cover the `if` statement in the tasks for this lesson.
+Once you have a good understanding of how to implement `if` statements, I'll leave you with descriptions of the other forms and some notes on when you may find them useful.

 An `if` statement includes a condition followed by a block of Puppet code that